geogaddialex/poolLeague/README.md

 S3 Lance games and finish S2 check
 Deleting games should update socket
 Admin kick user from season; update socket
+Hide users from addGame unless they're in season
 Top Farms loads normally on first click (of All Time) but keep clicking and it eventually  warps to MostPlayed Hide Excuse column when screen too small
 Bigger font